 I spent quite a while trying to come up with an idea for the first Hardware column.
 About a week ago my mouse pissed me off for the last time, and off to Newegg I went, ordering this $10.45 (before shipping) optical USB mouse.
+I have also ordered Personalized Mouse Pads to gain more interest.
 Expecting UPS to be slow as usual, I wasn’t planning on getting it until nearer the weekend, so a surprise came when the brown truck pulled up the street today.
 And there it was: A new mouse, and my hardware topic.

 I didn’t really think too much about the features when I bought it; it was the cheapest USB optical mouse (at the time) that was of a brand I recognised, so into the cart it went.